Bridgewater Associates: 2007–2022: Pure Alpha Major Markets, Ray Dalio retires

-2023–2025
+2023–present

 As of January 31, 2023, Bridgewater had $123.5 billion in AUM.
 That was the second-highest, behind the London-headquartered Man Group's $138.4 billion in hedge fund AUM as of September 30, 2022.
 By comparison, Bridgewater's AUM totaled about $162 billion as of September 30, 2019; $141 billion as of September 30, 2020; and $153 billion as of February 28, 2022.
 At all of those points, it still ranked first in hedge fund AUM.

-Nir Bar Dea took over as the lone CEO in March 2023.
+Nir Bar Dea took over as sole CEO in March 2023.
+Bar Dea introduced a strategy focused on profitability, limiting the company's flagship funds, shifting more resources and staff into AI operations, and moving into Asia and equity markets.
+Also in 2023, the company created Artificial Investment Associate (AIA) Labs, combining machine learning, large language models, and other AI tools.

 As of April 2024, Bridgewater maintained the top ranking in hedge fund AUM, with about $124 billion.
+Also in 2024, Bridgewater assigned each of its three chief investment officers responsibility for a defined area; Prince for portfolio resilience, Jensen for Alpha Engine (Pure Alpha and AIA Labs), and Karen Karniol-Tambour for Asia strategies.
+The company also named Erin Miles head of the Alpha Engine and Sean Macrae head of research for the Alpha Engine, and appointed Blake Cecil, Ben Melkman, and David Trinh as deputy CIOs.
+Dalio sold his remaining stake in the company and left its board, completing a multiyear succession process.
+The company also opened an office in New York City.

+In January 2026, Bob Prince was appointed chair of the board of directors.
+Also in 2026, Bridgewater reported three main research focus areas: modern mercantilism (which it regards as the largest shift in the global economy since World War II), heavy concentration of portfolios in U.S. assets, and AI.

 Investment philosophy

 According to Ray Dalio, Bridgewater Associates is a "global macro firm".
 It uses "quantitative" investment methods to identify new investments while avoiding unrealistic historical models.
 Its goal is to structure portfolios with uncorrelated investment returns based on risk allocations rather than asset allocations.
-Additionally, the company reportedly accepts funds only from institutional clients such as pension funds, foundations, endowments, and central banks, rather than private investors.
+Additionally, the company reportedly accepts funds only from institutional clients such as pension funds, foundations, and endowments, rather than private investors.

 A 2023 New York Times investigative report, based on a book by the paper's finance journalist Rob Copeland, raised questions about whether the firm uses a sophisticated investing system.
 The report said that the fund's investments are primarily based on Dalio's personal picks and that investment choices are driven by information derived from his associations with prominent government actors.